- Convention Report-2025

 who have passed away in the past year.
 There was some important

-But as always, the highlight of the business meeting was the
+of the dues.
+As always, the highlight of the business meeting was the

-The week wrapped up with 59 collectors attending the banquet
+The week wrapped up with the banquet

 on Friday night.
 A cash bar followed by a very good buffet meal